fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 account, managed by [Beliavsky](https://github.com/beliavsky), which brings daily Fortran tips to your Twitter feed.

+Finally, we meet on monthly video calls to discuss issues and topics related to all Fortran-lang projects.
+The calls are advertised on Fortran Discourse and are open to everyone.
+Don't hesitate to join the call to meet other Fortran-lang participants and take part in different discussions.
 ## New projects

 In addition to the flagship projects summarized above, a few new projects